A safe space

 Simply, accidents can happen.
 You can take all the precautions in the world and still find yourself crying over spilled milk.
 However, if you’re well prepared, you can stay safe and focus on enjoying family time and having a full stomach.

 Follow our advised Wound Care Routine and have the appropriate treatments to hand.
+Learn more about safety in the kitchen.

 The Kids’ Playroom